Yusifx1/e621-scripts/README.md

 For pools:

-Poolbyid - work litle bit slow but this is best for pool where you need order (this dependent by pool ordering).
+Pool.sh- Two mode fast(dwo=no) and litle bit slow (dwo=yes).
+If you have problem with order with first mode activate second mode (dwo=yes) (this dependent by pool ordering).

-Poolbytag - fast method sorted by id of post (upload date).

 For sets:

-Set - downloads sets by id with renaming (oldest upload first).
-Limit of e621 is 320 post.

-Setwc -  download sets with source name.
+Set - (sc=on) downloads set posts by id with renaming (oldest upload first). sc=no download sets with source name.

 # TO-DO